LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 ```
 Expected response from Elasticsearch:

-"and" operator will result in getting more precise matches.
-However, it will reduce the number of hits returned.
+"AND" operator will result in getting more precise matches, thereby increasing precision.
+However, it will reduce the number of hits returned, resulting in lower recall.

 ![image](https://user-images.githubusercontent.com/60980933/105552915-e24be400-5cc1-11eb-8881-4f6534cc6aa8.png)